Ardonian/BOCBlog/exampleSite/content/blog/ad-domain-controller.md

 categories = ["Red Teaming", "Active Directory"] date = 2022-06-29T15:00:00Z
-description = "this is meta description" image = "images/post/DomainControllers.png"
+description = "this is meta description" draft = true image = "images/post/DomainControllers.png"
 tags = ["Domain Controller"]
 title = "AD Domain Controller "
 type = "post"

 +++
-##### AD Domain Controllers
+##### Active Directory Domain Controllers

 On the journey to becoming a red teaming legend, you will frequently hear terms like "Active Directory", "domain controller" and "look mom, I'm a domain admin!".
-In this post,  I will attempt to explain what a domain controller is and what it does.
+In this post I will attempt to explain what a domain controller is...

+In most cases an organization manage identities using Active Directory

-##### Link
+##### Li

 [I'm an inline-style link](https://www.google.com)